herroncm12/09-FPS/README.md

-I created a fps game where the player holds a gun and the enemy tracks you.
+This game you must collect all the coins without the enemy killing you.
+You can shoot the enemies with the left click.